oracle-livelabs/partner-solutions/store-files-in-apex-apps-using-objstr/introduction/introduction.md

 * **Author:** *Adrian Png, Senior Cloud Solutions Architect, Insum Solutions Inc.*

 There are many options for web application developers when deciding how to store files alongside data in the database.
-In this workshop, you will learn how to implement an external file storage solution for *Oracle Application Express* (APEX) applications using the *Oracle Cloud Infrastructure* (OCI) Object Storage.
+In this workshop, you will learn how to implement an external file storage solution for Oracle APEX applications using the *Oracle Cloud Infrastructure* (OCI) Object Storage.

 Estimated Time: 90 minutes